apiotrow/Planetary_Lander/README.md

 3D flight sim/adeventure game modeled after Lunar Lander.
+Built in Unity.
 It was hacked out in a couple of weeks in a game design course.

 Collaborators:
     Paul Kasum,